dbactual/thomaspaine-www/content/works/prospects-on-the-rubicon.md

    and silver except England.
 By the registers kept at Lisbon and Cadiz, the two ports into which the gold and silver from South America are imported, it appears that above eighty millions sterling have been imported within twenty years.
-(From 1763 to 1777, a period of fifteen years of peace, the registered importation of gold and silver into Lisbon and Cadiz, was seventy millions sterling, besides what was privately landed.-Author.)
+(1)
-   This has spread itself over Europe, and increased the quantity in all the countries on the Continent; yet twenty years ago there was as much gold and silver in England as there is at this time.
+   This has spread itself over Europe, and increased the quantity in all the countries on the Continent, yet twenty years ago there was as much gold and silver in England as there is at this time.

-   The value of the silver imported into Europe exceeds that of the gold, yet everyone can see there is no increase of silver coin in England; very little silver coin appearing except what are called Birmingham shillings, which have a faint impression of King William on one side, and are smooth on the other.
+   The value of the silver imported into Europe exceeds that of the gold, yet every one can see there is no increase of silver coin in England; very little silver coin appearing except what are called Birmingham shillings, which have a faint impression of King William on one side, and are smooth on the other.

-   In what is the profit of trade to show itself but by increasing the quantity of that which is the object of trade, money?
+   In what is the profits of trade to shew itself but by increasing the quantity of that which is the object of trade, money.
 An increase of paper is not an increase of national money, and the confounding paper and money together, or not attending to the distinction, is a rock that the nation will one day split upon.

-   Whether the payment of interest to foreigners, or the trade to the East Indies, or the nation embroiling itself in foreign wars, or whether the amount of all the trade which England carries on with different parts of the world, collectively taken, balances itself without profit; whether one or all of these is the cause, why the quantity of money does not increase in England, is not, in this place the object of inquiry.
+   Whether the payment of interest to foreigners, or the trade to the East-Indies, or the nation embroiling itself in foreign wars, or whether the amount of all the trade which England carries on with different parts of the world, collectively taken, balances itself without profit; whether one or all of these is the cause, why the quantity of money does not encrease in England is not, in this place, the object of enquiry.
 It is the fact and not the cause that is the matter here treated of.

-   Men immersed in trade and the concerns of a counting-house are not the most speculative in national affairs, or always the best judges of them.
+   Men immersed in trade and the concerns of a counting house, are not the most speculative in national affairs, or always the best judges of them.
-   Accustomed to run risks in trade, they are habitually prepared to run risks with government, and though they are the first to suffer, they are often the last to foresee an evil.
+   Accustomed to run risks in trade, they are habitually prepared to run risks with Government, and tho' they are the first to suffer, they are often the last to foresee an evil.

    Let us now cast a look toward the manufactures.
-A great deal has been said of their flourishing condition, and perhaps a great deal too much, for it may again be asked, where is the profit if there is no increase of money?
+A great deal has been said of their flourishing condition, and perhaps a great deal too much, for it may again be asked, where is the profit if there is no encrease of money in the nation.

    The woolen manufacture is the staple manufacture of England, and this is evidently on the decline, in some, if not in all its branches.
-The city of Norwich, one of the most populous cities in England, and wholly dependent on the woolen manufacture, is at this day, in a very impoverished condition owing to the decline of its trade.
+The city of Norwich, one of the most populous cities in England, and wholly dependent on the woollen manufacture, is, at this day in a very impoverished condition, owing to the decline of its trade.

    But not to rest the matter on a general assertion, or embarrass it with numerous statements, we will produce a circumstance by which the whole progress of the trade may be ascertained.

-   So long as thirty years ago the price paid to the spinners of wool was one shilling for twenty-four skeins, each skein containing 560 yards.
+   So long as thirty years ago the price paid to the spinners of wool was one shilling for twenty-four skains, each skain containing five hundred and sixty yards.
 This, according to the term of the trade, was called giving a shilling for a shilling.
-A good hand would spin twelve skeins, which was six pence a day.
+A good hand would spin twelve skains, which was six pence a day.

    According to the increase of taxes, and the increased price of all the articles of life, they certainly ought now to get at least fifteen pence, for what thirty years ago they got a shilling for.
 But such is the decline of the trade that the case is directly the contrary.
 They now get but nine pence for the shilling, that is, they get but nine pence for what thirty years ago they got a shilling for.
-Can these people cry out for war when they are already half ruined by the decline of trade, and half devoured by the increase of taxes?
+Can these people cry out for war, when they are already half ruined by the decline of trade, and half devoured by the increase of taxes.

    But this is not the whole of the misfortunes which that part of the country suffers, and which will extend to others.
-The Norfolk farmers were the first who went into the practice of manuring their land with marl; but time has shown that though it gave a vigor to the land for some years, it operated in the end to exhaust its stamina; that the lands in many parts are worse than before they began to marl, and that it will not answer to marl a second time.
+The Norfolk farmers were the first who went into the practice of manuring their land with marle: But time has shewn, that though it gave a vigour to the land for some years, it operated in the end to exhaust its stamina; that the lands in many parts are worse than before they began to marle, and that it will not answer to marle a second time.

-   The manufacturers of Manchester, Birmingham and Sheffield have had of late a considerable spring, but this appears to be rather on speculation than certainty.
+   The manufactures of Manchester, Birmingham and Sheffield have had of late a considerable spring, but this appears to be rather on speculation than certainty.
 The speculations on the American market have failed, and that on Russia is becoming very precarious.
 Experience likewise was wanting to